Light in the Planted Aquarium

-Mainly using all kind of reflectors, getting rid of plastic covers, cleaning often glass conopy, and mounting lights on proper hight may help reduce light loss.
+Mainly using all kind of reflectors, getting rid of plastic covers, cleaning often glass canopy, and mounting lights on proper height may help reduce light loss.
 You need to remember than deeper the light needs to get into aquarium, the less light goes in the very bottom.
 Reflectors are very important and can help increase amount of lights even to 40%.
-Plastic may discolour the light and change its spectrum.
+Plastic may discolor the light and change its spectrum.

 Changes light intensity

 If the light is too weak or not proper, plants won’t make photosynthesis fast enough and algae will start growing.
 Also while there will be too much nutrients in the water.
 In to high lights plants won’t have a time to produce enough pigments to protect their leaves and will start burning or even dying.
 Plants need time to transition from less light to more light.

 I experienced that even some low-lights plants like java fern and anubias might be fine in the more intensive light, but it needs time to get use to more light.
 So make it easy for them and don’t start with your lights on max.
 Leave yourself a time to observe the plants and adjust it during the time.